Scholarships, Loans and Grants

 - Must meet all the relevant criteria for undertaking an exchange.

-For more information on exchange can be found here.
+For more information on our Exchange Programs.

 In January 2014, the Australian Government announced the New Colombo Plan (NCP), which offers scholarships and grants to encourage one term university exchanges and short-term experiences to the Indo Pacific region.
 The NCP has two main components: